rinward23/AstroEngine/README.md

 remains intact, particularly when integrating new Solar Fire derived datasets or augmenting the runtime with additional registries.

+Before running diagnostics, walk through this checklist:

+- [ ] Install the providers extras with `pip install -e .[providers]` (or run `make install-optional`).
+- [ ] Export `SE_EPHE_PATH` to your Swiss ephemeris data directory; when no
+  licensed files are available the bundled fallback `datasets/swisseph_stub` keeps deterministic tests passing.
+- [ ] Apply the latest database schema with `alembic upgrade head`.

+Completing these steps clears the WARNs surfaced by `python -m astroengine.diagnostics --strict`.

 ### Updating dependency manifests

 `requirements/base.in`, `requirements/dev.in`, and